why Diversified Healthcare Trust [DHC] is a Good Choice for Investors After New Price Target of $1.63

 How has DHC stock performed recently?

-Diversified Healthcare Trust [DHC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 52.63.
-With this latest performance, DHC shares gained by 103.15% in over the last four-week period, additionally plugging by 72.28% over the last 6 months – not to mention a drop of -18.69% in the past year of trading.
+Diversified Healthcare Trust [DHC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 71.26.
+With this latest performance, DHC shares gained by 238.64% in over the last four-week period, additionally plugging by 274.84% over the last 6 months – not to mention a rise of 46.08% in the past year of trading.

 Diversified Healthcare Trust [DHC]: Deeper insight into the fundamentals